CU-ESIIL/climate_cube_math/docs/streaming_renderer.md

 # Streaming-First Rendering & Huge Data

 The cube viewer is designed for massive NEON, Sentinel-2, PRISM, and gridMET cubes.
-It iterates over time slices and never materializes the full cube in memory.
+It iterates over time slices and never materializes the full cube in memory. **`v.plot()` and `CubePlot` are streaming-first by design.**

 ## Why streaming?